How to cite this page Comment citer cette page

 -

-Brock, Thomas English sculptor in the nineteenth and early twentieth centuries.
-Some of his notable colonial works include the statue of Victoria in the Victoria Memorial Hall, Kolkata, the statue of Henry Bartle Frere in London, and the statue of John Nicholson, which was first installed in Dehli but was later repatriated and re-erected in Dungannon, Northern Ireland.
+English sculptor in the nineteenth and early twentieth centuries.
+Some of his notable colonial works include the statue of Victoria in the Victoria Memorial Hall, Kolkata, the statue of Henry Bartle Frere in London, and the statue of John Nicholson, which was first installed in Dehli but was later repatriated and re-erected in Dungannon, Northern Ireland. -

-Brockway, Fenner British socialist politician, humanist and campaigner for a wide number of causes, including pacifism, nuclear disarmament, anti-imperialism, and racial justice.
+British socialist politician, humanist and campaigner for a wide number of causes, including pacifism, nuclear disarmament, anti-imperialism, and racial justice.
 After the Second World War, Brockway established the Congress of Peoples Against Imperialism and was a member of the Movement for Colonial Freedom in the United Kingdom.
-Brockway was a leading figure in protesting the British government's conduct during the Mau Mau rebellion in Kenya (1952-1960).
+Brockway was a leading figure in protesting the British government's conduct during the Mau Mau rebellion in Kenya (1952-1960). -

-Brodrick, St John, 1st Earl of Midleton British Secretary of State for War (1900-1903) and Secretary of State for India (1903-1905).
+British Secretary of State for War (1900-1903) and Secretary of State for India (1903-1905). -

 -